arrigon/WGDetect/BRHSingleLinkGeneFamilies/README.txt

   NOTE: you can adapt the blast line according to the desired granularity, the defaults are e-value = 1e-3 and %similarity = 30%

 4. Run the pipeline
-perl BRHSingleLinkGeneFamilies_loader.pl NbCPUS MaxUse
+perl BRH_SingleLinkFamilies_build.pl minlen minsim NCPU MaxUse

-  - NbCPUS = Number of CPUs to allocate per blast search
-  - MaxUse = Maximum allowed load on the server
+minlen = length over which sequences must match with each other minsim = minimum percentage of similarity between matching sequences NCPU = Number of cores to be used by each process MaxUse = Maximal load allowed on the computing server.

 ### Details